DDuarte/JekyllConfigurablePersonalSite/README.md

 icons:
   - icon: page
     link: resume.html
+    title: Resume
   - icon: social-twitter
     link: https://twitter.com/OhMyCorgi
   - icon: paw
     link: http://lmgtfy.com/?q=corgi
 ```
 In the code above we are specifying the icons that link to sites such as your Github, LinkedIn, Twitter, etc. along with an icon that will be used for the respective link.
 Each entry in the icons array requires an icon value and a link value.
+Optionally, you can provide a title for the link.

 Icons and icon names are consistent with the [Foundation Icon Font](http://zurb.com/playground/foundation-icon-fonts-3#allicons) which can be found here: **[Foundation Icons](http://zurb.com/playground/foundation-icon-fonts-3#allicons)**.